The new parliament building in New Delhi, India

 Controversial mural at India's new parliament building

 Earlier this month, Pakistan said it was “appalled by the claims” about the mural.
-“The unwarranted assertion of ‘Akhand Bharat’ is a manifestation of revisionist and expansionist thinking that seeks to subjugate the identity and culture not only of countries surrounding India but also of religious minorities within India itself,” said Mumtaz Zahra Baloch, a spokesperson for the Ministry of External Affairs in Islamabad.
+“The unwarranted assertion of ‘Akhand Bharat’ is a manifestation of revisionist and expansionist thinking that seeks to subjugate the identity and culture not only of countries surrounding India but also of religious minorities within India itself,” said Mumtaz Zahra Baloch, a spokeswoman for the Ministry of External Affairs in Islamabad.

 Former Nepalese Prime Minister Baburam Bhattarai warned the map could cause "unnecessary and harmful diplomatic tensions".